OpenReferralUK/human-services/pages/Data/UseOfTaxonomies.md

 -   Sample taxonomy term identifier: esdServiceType:242 (for "Care at home")

-OpenCommunity will establish a register of CURIEs that have a common meaning across community members.
+Open Referral UK will establish a register of CURIEs that have a common meaning across community members.
 Where a CURIE references a taxonomy with a formal URI, the register will give the taxonomy's URI and the URI prefix for individual taxonomy terms.

 ### CURIEs to use